In the previous lessons, you set up

 Your goal when structuring a project directory is to use a naming convention that someone who is not familiar with your project can quickly understand.
 Case in point, have a look at the graphic below.
 Which list of file names are the most self explanatory?
 The ones on the LEFT?
 Or the ones of the RIGHT?

-Consider the structure of your project as we build the project or working directory for our earth analytics tutorials in the next lesson.
+Consider the structure of your project as you build the project or working directory for your earth analytics tutorials in the next lesson.